 - 1 (40 ounce) jar duck sauce recommended: Dai Day

-Combine all the ingredients in a crockpot and cook on low for 4 hours or high for 2 hours.
+- Combine all the ingredients in a crockpot and cook on low for 4 - 6 hours or high for 2 - 4 hours.
+The longer you cook it, the softer the kielbasa becomes.